akaterra/udb.py/readme.rst

 BTree index:

-* **const** - an index covers only one record by the index key
+* **const** - an index has only one index key that refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multivalued index (can be fetched linearly)

-* **in** - an index covers multiple records by the list of the index keys, each of which covers exactly one record
+* **in** - an index has multiple index keys, each one refers exactly to the one record in case of single valued index or to the set of records covered by the same index key in case of multivalued index (can be fetched linearly)

-* **range** - an index covers multiple records by the index keys set by the minimum and maximum values
+* **range** - an index covers multiple records by the index keys set having minimum and maximum values

 * **prefix** - an index covers range of records by the partial index key

-* **prefix_in** - an index covers multiple records by the list of the partial index keys, each of which covers range of records
+* **prefix_in** - an index covers multiple records by the list of the partial index keys, each one covers range of records

 RTree index: